TypeScriptToLua/TypeScriptToLua/CONTRIBUTING.md

 - Use `npm test name` to run tests that match a file name pattern

-- Use `npm test -- --watchAll [name]` to start tests and rerun them on change
+- Use `npm test -- --watch [name]` to start tests and rerun them on change

 - Check out `Watch Usage` in the watching interface to get information about filtering tests without restarting CLI